 Those students must still show that they meet the eligibility criteria as defined by SFE, SFW, SFNI or SAAS, as applicable.

 Students who started or continued their course between January and August 2020 will be able to apply for the additional funding from the start of their next academic year.

-Part time students will receive pro rata payments.
+Part time students will receive pro rata payments of the Training Grant and Parental Support.

 How and when to apply